Member Committees

 Program

 Led by NASLEE’s vice president, the Program Committee organizes our Roundtable.
-This signature annual conference brings together early care and education state leaders from around the U.S. to explore strategies and resources to build capacity and ensure equity for all children.
-Standing meetings: 4 p.m.
-ET on the second Monday of each month.
+This signature annual conference brings together early care and education state leaders from around the U.S. to explore strategies and resources to build capacity and increase collaboration across the association.

 To learn more, email Vice President Dawn Kalkman.